-The exact origin of yoga is not known, however evidence suggests it emerged in Northern India around 2500 years ago.
-The word “yoga” originates from the Sanskrit word “yuj” which means “to join” or “to yoke”.
-Yoga is not a religion – it is a practice which unites spiritual, mental and physical awareness, and in its fullest expression is a way to live one’s life.
+The exact origin of yoga is not known.
+However, evidence suggests it emerged in Northern India around 2500 years ago.
+The word “yoga” originates from the Sanskrit word “Yuj”, which means “to join” or “to yoke”.
+Yoga is not a religion – it is a practice that unites spiritual, mental and physical awareness, and in its fullest expression, is a way to live one’s life.

 How Does Yoga Help You?

 Yoga has many benefits.
 The most notable include:

 - improved core stability